code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ## Useful Links
 * The US Dept of Energy’s [Costs Associated With Non-Residential Electric Vehicle Supply Equipment](https://afdc.energy.gov/files/u/publication/evse_cost_report_2015.pdf)

    *Published in late 2015, this document answers just about any question one may have regarding the installation of EVSE onto non-residential properties.
-Appendix C: Electricity Consumption Examples on Page 38 provides examples of pricing and power consumption use.* **§**
+Appendix C: Electricity Consumption Examples on page 38 provides examples of pricing and power consumption use.* **§**

 * *[Capitol Clean Cities of Connecticut](http://ct-ccc.org/wp/)*